d-tatianin/BLogger/README.md

 ---
 ### - Logging your messages
+All logging functions are available in two overloads: one that takes in a c-string (`const char*`), and another one that takes in an `std::string`.
--   `Log(level lvl, const T& message)` -> Logs the message with the given level.
+-   `Log(level lvl, const char* message)` -> Logs the message with the given level.
--   `Log(level lvl, const T& formattedMsg, const Args& ... args)` -> Logs the formatted message with the given level.
+-   `Log(level lvl, const char* formattedMsg, const Args& ... args)` -> Logs the formatted message with the given level.

 ### - BLogger log message formatting
 BLogger accepts the following formats: